Learning & Curriculum

 Our Award Winning Provision for Geography

-We are working towards the Primary Geography Quality Mark and hoping to achieve it in September 2023.
+We have achieved the Geography Quality mark - Silver in September 2023.
 This is a prestigious award which recognises and promotes quality and progress in geography leadership, curriculum development and teaching and learning in schools, and recognises the high standard of geographical teaching and learning across our school.

 The Primary Geography Quality Mark supports schools to develop a curriculum with high quality intent, implementation and impact.
 It raises the profile of geography across the whole school community, with parents/carers, teachers, governors and children, and provides impactful and rigorous professional development alongside external validation of the quality of our curriculum.